Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 However, you can cook it at one temperature all the way through:

 - 325° at 17 to 20 minutes per pound

 - 375° at 13-15 minutes per pound

-The best option is to just cook it at your desired temperature until it reaches 125° right in the center.
+The best option is to just cook it at your desired temperature until it reaches 110°-115° right in the center.
 Pull it out, let it rest for 15-20 minutes, which will increase the temperature by another 10° and sometimes 15° bringing it to that perfect medium-rare to medium internal temperature.